 A homemade sugar scrub is super easy to make.
 Even shop bought scrubs tend to consist of similar basic ingredients you can normally find in the kitchen.
 Homemade scrubs won’t contain potentially toxic ingredients as you know exactly what you’ve put in it.

 The sugar or salt used acts as a natural preservative, this means they can be stored for a month or so with ease.
-I’d still recommend mixing smaller batches of homemade scrubs so you can play around with different oils and additive options and avoid contamination.
+I’d still recommend mixing smaller batches of homemade sugar scrubs so you can play around with different oils and additive options and avoid contamination.
 Even though salt and sugar are natural preservatives and the scrubs don’t contain water, it can be contaminated with water each time you use it with wet fingers in the bath or shower.
 So it’s best to use a spoon to scoop scrub from the jar, skin infections aren’t pleasant, so let’s rather be safe than sorry.

-The typical ingredients in homemade scrubs are as follows:
+The typical ingredients in homemade sugar scrub is as follows:

 - An exfoliant, which can be made up of either sugar, salt and/or ground coffee